 Sometimes, people who are not familiar with the criminal justice system in Philadelphia make the mistake of assuming that warrant automatically means a warrant for your arrest.
 However, aside from arrest warrants, there are two other types of warrants that are commonly used by Philadelphia courts: bench warrants and search warrants.
 Each of these types of warrants is different, and each has different rules about whether and when they expire.
-Any time that you learn an arrest, search, or bench warrant has been issued against you, you should contact an experienced criminal lawyer in Philadelphia like those at The Law Offices of Lloyd Long as soon as possible.
+Any time that you learn an arrest, search, or bench warrant has been issued against you, you should contact an experienced criminal lawyer in Philadelphia like those at The Liberty Law Team as soon as possible.
 The quicker you reach out to us, the better chance we have of resolving your situation successfully.
 Below, our skilled lawyers explain the differences between the three types of warrants, whether and how each type can expire, and what happens if they do.

 Do Philadelphia Bench Warrants Expire?